-Franchise Fees.
-Revenue from franchisees includes continuing royalty and initial franchise fees.
+Franchise Revenues.
+Revenue from franchisees includes continuing royalty and initial franchise revenues.
 Royalty fees are recognized in the period earned.
-Initial franchise fees are recognized upon opening of a store when the Group has performed substantially all of the performance obligations required under the franchise agreement.
+Initial franchise revenues are recognized upon opening of a store when the Group has performed substantially all of the performance obligations required under the franchise agreement.